Rangers aim to fluster Hurricanes in series opener

 The Rangers have Zibanejad, a 41-goal scorer, along with Hart Trophy candidate Artemi Panarin, who notched nine points (three goals, six assists) against Carolina this season.
 His 95 points overall this season are tied with Boston's David Pastrnak for third in the NHL.
 Sebastian Aho leads the Hurricanes in goals (38) and points (66).

 Rangers center Greg McKegg played 14 postseason games for Carolina last season, registering a pair of goals.
 That included the game-winning tally to clinch the series against the Islanders.
 The Hurricanes' lineup might be in flux.
 Defenseman Dougie Hamilton, who suffered a broken leg in mid-January, participated in July practices until encountering an undisclosed setback last week.
-He would have been paired with Jaccob Slavin.
+Hamilton, who has been ruled out for the series opener, would have been paired with Jaccob Slavin.

 Defenseman Brett Pesce is recovering from shoulder surgery and isn't likely to play in this series.
 "He's not up to speed," Carolina coach Rod Brind'Amour said.
 "Hopefully, we'll see him at some point."